-Many developers expect air quality products, like mechanical ventilation systems, to be standard in new buildings by 2030.
-Others expect laws to be passed by then to ensure every building must incorporate better air quality systems.
+Many developers expect air quality products, like mechanical ventilation, as a standard for new buildings by 2030.
+Others expect new laws that ensure every building incorporates better air quality systems.
+The first hurdle in making these air quality systems a necessary commodity is to ensure they are energy efficient and available at a lower price-point.

-“The most cutting edge technology today, which will gradually become less expensive and more widespread, is an “energy recovery ventilator,” says Mancino.
+Andrea Mancino, executive vice president of New York for Bright Power, told the Wall Street Journal she believes it will happen.
+“The most cutting edge technology today, which will gradually become less expensive and more widespread, is an energy recovery ventilator,” said Mancino.

-Real Estate Developers – Early Adopters
+Real Estate Developers–Early Adopters

-Forward-thinking real estate developer, John Roe, has spared no expense in air quality.
-He ensures his buyers know just how special their air is.
-Their marketing goes to great lengths to explain how his building’s air systems will work.
+Forward-thinking real estate developer John Roe spared no expense for air quality.
+He ensures his buyers know just how special their indoor air is.
+Their marketing goes to great lengths to explain how his building air systems work.
+According to their website, residents can activate their energy recovery ventilation system with a simple button on their smartphone.
+A system they say boosts and improves fresh airflow for their entire home by 120%.

 Growing IAQ Market